W15p3rs/w15p3rs.github.io/README.md

 # Ideas for future
 > Dark screen, outline for chain for light bulb visible, when pressed reveals the portfolio
 > Put logos of companies which i worked on pillars
+> Add js compatibility to translate from English to Russian and vice versa
+> Add Dark Mode